mavoll/MotionPathsExtraction/README.md

 UNDER CONSTRUCTION

 per_process_gpu_mem_fraction = 0.1

 imutils_queue_size = 128

+download detectron ressources (weights and configfiles) from here and extract to MotionPathsExtraction root directory or change folder path in config.ini and let detectron download corresponding resources detectron_download_cache

+download deep_sort ressources (tf model to generate person re-identification features) from here and extract to MotionPathsExtraction root directory

 Multi object and classes detection and tracking pipeline to extract motion paths of objects like vehicles and pedestrians from videos.